 My interest in the Shwezigon began because of its role as a cultural, religious and philosophical crossroads.
 It is intriguing for the numerous levels of meaning it has acquired by amalgamating folk beliefs, Hindu dewas, Theravada Buddhism, a Buddha tooth and frontlet bone, a shrine to Burmese political power in the individual shrines to each of the 37 Burmese Royal Nats – ingredients that both honor and placate the dead and insure justice.
 I see the Shwezigon as a fascinating site that both questions and legitimizes power, a topic that currently occupies me.
 It also picks up on recurring themes running through the Anastylosis Project: the use of text, an interest in libraries, and the preservation of knowledge.

 I have found that by the time I embark upon a drawing, I have done considerable research into a site and often have more information than appears in the finished drawings.
 I am currently experimenting with visual “books” about the Shwezigon, rather than just the research-heavy notebooks I have produced in the past.
-Some of these will remain studies while others may lead to larger drawings.
+Some of these will remain studies while others may lead to larger drawings or artist books.